lookback/lbstatus/README.md

 # lbstatus

-Command line tool for checking the deployed commit at various Lookback web services.
+Command line tool for checking the deployed commit of various Lookback web services.

 ## Installing